Model Names

 (Detail from larger web image)

-I also have photos of a Yashica FX-2 released in 1976 with the mark on both its film wind lever and lens so the system probably did last a little longer than some have thought.
+I also have photos of a Yashica FX-2 released in 1976 with the mark on both its film wind lever and lens and a Canon FD lens with a 1982 date code so the system probably did last a little longer than some have thought.

 Obviously, only a relatively small number of cameras, either random or in small batches, will receive such marks and who knows which models Yashica wanted to sell through these outlets or which models the outlets wanted to sell?
 The earliest example that I have seen is on this very late Yashica Flex B lens cap from probably late 1954 or early 1955: